+The above risk assessment must be supported with the following assessments:

-analyse how the arrangement will fit within the organisation and reporting structure; business strategy; overall risk profile; and ability to meet its regulatory obligations;
+analyse how the arrangement will fit within the organisation and reporting structure; business strategy; and ability to meet its regulatory obligations;

 consider whether the agreements establishing the arrangement will allow it to monitor and control its operational risk exposure;

-conduct appropriate due diligence of the service provider's financial stability and expertise;
+conduct appropriate due diligence of the service provider's financial stability and expertise, the checklist in Appendix D must be completed for all outsourcing vendors or at the request of Operational Risk Department;

+conduct a Compliance assessment on potential bribery and corruption of outsourcing service providers, this should cover a minimum of contract review, business partners code of conduct, training and any adverse news.

 consider how it will ensure a smooth transition of its operations from its current arrangements to a new or changed outsourcing arrangement (including what will happen on the termination of the contract); and

 consider any concentration risk implications such as the business continuity that may arise if a single service provider is used by several firms.